mjf1406/worksheet-generators/README.md

     - awarded points
     - total points
     - streaks
+- DB: need first name and last name columns when adding a class

 ## Change Log

 2024/11/24

+- UI: added basis dialog when clicking on leaderboards in the class dashboard to display all data for the given leaderboard
+- UI: on the class dashboard, added a negative behaviors leaderboard
 - UI: achievements now show up in the edit behavior dialog
 - DB: achievements are now saved when creating a behavior
 - DB: achievements are now saved when creating an award item